emranCoder/MU_Cafeteria/README.md

 # MU_Cafeteria

-Elevate your cafe with our intuitive online management system.
+Elevate your cafe with our intuitive online cafeteria management system.
 Seamlessly order food and manage bills, enhancing efficiency and customer satisfaction.
 Revolutionize your cafe experience today.MU_Cafeteria is the ideal solution to modernize the way cafe businesses operate in the digital age.

 ## Quick start